kikuchiyo/device_connection_en/nonsdk/downstream/subdevices/delete_subdevice.md

 # Delete Sub-devices

-This topic notifies the edge that the specific sub-devices belong to this edge have been deleted from the EnOS Cloud.
-EnOS Cloud publishes the delete devices message to the edge topic asynchronously.
+This TOPIC notifies the edge that the specific sub-device belongs to this edge have been deleted from EnOS Cloud.
+EnOS Cloud publishes the delete devices message to the edge asynchronously.

 Downstream
-- Request TOPIC: /ext/session/{productKey}/{deviceKey}/combine/delete
+- Request TOPIC: `/ext/session/{productKey}/{deviceKey}/combine/delete`

-- Reply TOPIC: /ext/session/{productKey}/{deviceKey}/combine/delete_reply
+- Reply TOPIC: `/ext/session/{productKey}/{deviceKey}/combine/delete_reply`

-**Note:** The *productKey* and *deviceKey* in the TOPIC are the parameters of the edge.
+**Note:** The *productKey* and *deviceKey* in the TOPIC are the credentials of the edge.

 ## Example Request Message